 There’s a reason Harajuku has a colourful reputation.
 From Takeshita Street through to Cat Street, this Shibuya neighbourhood is exactly the hyper-mix of outlandish street fashion, J-Pop, unparalleled vintage shopping and sweet treats you’d imagine it to be.

-There are many places to eat a brilliant bowl of ramen in Tokyo, but this popular chain (with branches across Japan, and even one in Portland) is consistently good.
+There are many places to eat a brilliant bowl of ramen in Tokyo, but this popular chain (with branches across Japan, and even in Portland and LA) is consistently good.
 It’s also really different to most other ramens you’ll try in Tokyo, which tend to have silky, creamy, viscous bases.
 The signature Afuri broth is light and almost transparent, and its chicken and dashi stocks are infused with fresh yuzu.

 This location, just across the way from a Harajuku Station exit, is one of the busiest – so expect to partake in one of the favourite pastimes of Tokyoites, queuing.
 Once you’re in, you punch in your preferences on the vending machine – shio or shoyu broth, choice of meat (charred pork is a winner) and noodle weight.
 The rainbow vegan ramen, with lotus-root-blended noodles, is worth the wait.

 Save 20% when you buy two or more Broadsheet books.
 Order now to make sure they arrive in time for Christmas.SHOP NOW

 Chef Yumi Nomura’s serene, garden-enclosed restaurant comes as a welcome refuge from the onslaught of colour in Harajuku.
 Eatrip is located in the middle of the neighbourhood’s busiest shopping enclave, but were it not for a set of mixers in the dining room, you could easily fancy yourself at a remote farmhouse.